Blog Home Goods

 Rattan folding privacy screen surrounding a minimal wooden desk and chair in a bright room.

-Working from home is now a permanent reality for millions of people, and one of its biggest challenges is focus.
-Surrounding your desk with a room divider even just on two or three sides creates a contained workspace that signals to your brain that it is time to concentrate.
+Working from home has become a permanent reality for millions of people, and one of its biggest challenges is staying focused.
+Surrounding your desk with a room divider, even just on two or three sides, creates a contained workspace that signals to your brain it’s time to concentrate.

 Benefits: